Gophers planning to cut 41 women's athletes in addition to pending men's cuts

 Current women's cross-country coach Sarah Hopkins — who was part of Wilson's team at that time — has made a similar proposal.
 In a letter to the Regents, Hopkins said she could "easily add 10-15 women to my roster … There are certainly creative ways to do it that add a minuscule amount to my budget."

-Maturi said Coyle, though, is facing “a whole different challenge” than he did.
-Rising coaches’ salaries, increased staffing and debt service on new facilities have ballooned the budget, making it harder to fund 25 sports.
-He pointed out that Iowa and Stanford are among a host of schools to eliminate sports since the pandemic began.
+Maturi said Coyle, though, is facing "a whole different challenge" than he did.
+Rising coaches' salaries, increased staffing and debt service on new facilities have ballooned the budget.
+He pointed out Iowa and Stanford have eliminated sports since the pandemic began.

 Sweeney, the cross-country captain, is part of a legion of supporters who have attended rallies, signed petitions and flooded the Regents with e-mails and letters.
 She said she is willing to sacrifice some things, such as training-table meals, to save opportunities for others.
 She also worries there could be more cuts ahead.